 Make a list of the “must-haves” for your next job.

-Plus, reflect on your career break.
+Plus, reflect on your career break or sabbatical.
 Did you learn a new skill, volunteer, start a side hustle, or take classes?
 Even if you weren’t actively working, you may have noteworthy accomplishments to mention during interviews or add to your resume.

 Re-Learn Your Industry and Network

-If it’s been quite a while since you worked, you’ll likely need to refamiliarize yourself with your industry and the job opportunities in it.
+If it’s been quite a while since you worked, you may need to re-familiarize yourself with your industry and the job opportunities in it.
 Some possible steps to take:

 - Research your industry: Spend some time on Glassdoor.com, researching companies and your industry.
 You may be particularly interested to find out the salary range for roles that are of interest to you.
 Here’s more information on how to research companies pre-interview.